Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular Bienaym\'e-Galton-Watson trees: Preliminaries

-In a rooted tree $(T,o)$, we will say that a directed edge $\overset{\rightarrow}{e} \in \overset{\rightarrow}{E}(G)$ is pointing outwards if there exists a directed path $\overset{\rightarrow}{e}_0,...,\overset{\rightarrow}{e}_k$ such that the source of $\overset{\rightarrow}{e}_0$ is $o$, and $\overset{\rightarrow}{e}_k=\overset{\rightarrow}{e}$.
-Inversely, we will say that the directed edge $\overset{\rightarrow}{e}$ is pointing inwards if there exists a directed path $\overset{\rightarrow}{e}_0,...,\overset{\rightarrow}{e}_k$ such that $\overset{\rightarrow}{e}_0=\overset{\rightarrow}{e}$ and the endpoint of $\overset{\rightarrow}{e}_k$ is $o$.
+In a rooted tree $(T,o)$, we will say that a directed edge $\overset{\rightarrow}{e} \in \overset{\rightarrow}{E}(G)$ is pointing {\em outwards} if there exists a directed path $(\overset{\rightarrow}{e}_0,\ldots,\overset{\rightarrow}{e}_k)$ such that the source of $\overset{\rightarrow}{e}_0$ is $o$, and $\overset{\rightarrow}{e}_k=\overset{\rightarrow}{e}$.
+Inversely, we will say that the directed edge $\overset{\rightarrow}{e}$ is pointing {\em inwards} if there exists a directed path $(\overset{\rightarrow}{e}_0,\ldots,\overset{\rightarrow}{e}_k)$ such that $\overset{\rightarrow}{e}_0=\overset{\rightarrow}{e}$ and the endpoint of $\overset{\rightarrow}{e}_k$ is $o$.

-\begin{definition} For a graph $G$, we can additionally equip vertices and edges with weights by considering two functions $x: V(G) \to \mathbb{R}$ and $w: E(G) \to \mathbb{R}$.
+\begin{definition} For a graph $G$, we can additionally equip edges and vertices with weights by considering two functions $w: E(G) \to \mathbb{R}$ and $x: V(G) \to \mathbb{R}$.
 We will then say that $(G,w,x)$ is a weighted graph.
 In order to alleviate notations, we will often write $w(u,v)$ or $w(v,u)$ to be the same value $w(\{u,v\})$. \end{definition}